 Need some awesome Google Analytics dashboards to segment your data?

 Last week I found out a page on my site was taking a whopping 25.4 seconds to load for people in Seattle.
 Embarrassing, but I made the fix.
-I found this out using the Google Analytics examples below.
+I found this out using the Google Analytics custom dashboard examples below.

 A couple things to know before you start:

 - For widgets that say “non-branded” you can edit the filter to include your own name

 1. General Analytics Dashboard

 This dashboard gives you a glimpse of (pretty much) everything: SEO, social, referral traffic and more.